theopenconversationkit/tock/bot/connector-web/README.md

 makes it so the server stores users' identifiers in a secure, HTTP-only cookie, generating random unique identifiers (using the UUID V4 format) if no such cookie is found.

+Additionally, setting the `tock_web_cookie_auth_max_age` property to any positive number will configure the cookie's `Max-Age` property to the specified number of seconds.
+If left to the default or set to a negative value, the cookie will not have a `Max-Age` and will expire at the end of the user's browsing session.

 ### Markdown processing

 This connector can process [Markdown formatting](https://daringfireball.net/projects/markdown/) in messages.